 Experiments conducted with replicas of the jar employing various acids found that a mixture of acetic acid (distilled vinegar) and grapefruit juice generated 0.5 volts for several days.

-More such artifacts have been discovered along the years around sites in modern-day Iraq, which were made by Parthians and Sassanids.
+More such artifacts have been discovered over the years around sites in modern-day Iraq, which were made by Parthians and Sassanids.
 However, what purpose could these ancient batteries have served considering that no motors, lights, or any similar electric device have been found?

-What’s more, since there is no record that the Parthians, nor anyone in the ancient world for that matter, possessed a formal theory of electricity, the discovery of the batteries was likely an accident.
+What's more, since there is no record that the Parthians, nor anyone in the ancient world for that matter, possessed a formal theory of electricity, the discovery of the battery was likely an accident.